ngodn/tiny-dfr/README.md

    - The path(s) found by the commands above
    - Whether you're using T1 or T2 hardware

-This helps us add support for more MacBook models!
+This helps me add support for more MacBook touchbar models if any!

 ## Troubleshooting